30 Best Things You Can Do Each Month in New Orleans

 New Orleans, Louisiana, is a place that absolutely everyone needs to go to at least once, but to experience it all you will want to check this town out again and again and again.
 With mild winters and enough frozen drinks to combat the hot summers, there is no time of year that wouldn’t be a blast here.
-But just incase you’re not sure when to plan your trip, we thought we’d cover the best things you can do in New Orleans by month!
+But, just in case you’re not sure when to plan your trip, we thought we’d cover the best things you can do each month in New Orleans!

 From Mardi Gras fun, to historic plantation tours, the time of year can drastically change your vacation itinerary.
 From weather, to tour offerings, to NOLA travel expenses, when you visit the city can change from month to month.
-To find the best tours, attractions, and things you can do in New Orleans year-round, check out TripShock’s list of fun ideas below.
+To find the best tours, attractions, and things you can do each month in New Orleans, check out TripShock’s list of fun ideas below.

 You might think visiting New Orleans in the dead of winter would limit your options, but think again!
 The Big Easy is filled with great indoor activities to keep your winter vacay exciting.

-One of the most popular places to go in New Orleans is the National WWII Museum.
+One of the most popular things you can do each month in New Orleans is visit the National WWII Museum.
 Here, you will get to see a collection of artifacts, interactive exhibits, and hear moving personal stories about the war.
 This indoor attraction can be enjoyed year-round, but is the perfect activity to beat the cool weather in January!

 Test your luck at one of New Orleans’ best casinos.
 You will have 115,000 square feet to explore filled with over 2,000 slot machines, over 90 table games, and a poker room.

-One the very best things you can do in New Orleans is go on a plantation tour, but especially in February.
+One the very best things you can do each month in New Orleans is go on a plantation tour, but especially in February.
 Cooler weather makes it a perfect time to explore the massive and magnificent grounds.
-A great place to start when searching for a great tour is the Oak Alley and Laura Plantation Combo Tour where you will get to visit two of Louisiana’s most famous plantations.
+A great place to start when searching for a tour is by checking out the combination tours, where you will get to visit two of Louisiana’s most famous plantations!